 Travel addict, based in Northeast Asia.
 Normally spend 2 months out of the year on the road.

 National Museum, Wat Phnom, Royal Palace (dress appropriately; no shorts, and women must cover shoulders) and Silver Pagoda next door, Russian market for shopping, Tuol Sleng Genocide Museum.
-For more info and places to stay, google "Canby Publications" for the definitive online guide for Cambodia. over 7 years ago
+For more info and places to stay, google "Canby Publications" for the definitive online guide for Cambodia. almost 8 years ago

 I heard that there is some kind of river tubing thing where you can get really really really drunk while floating down a river.
 Cant find it